csomgyula/co/paper.md

 **(iv) High load** simply means that the incoming rate of requests is higher then their processing rate.
 That is reqests come in faster then they are processed.

 High load could be just a jitter, system saturation or exceptional load.
-The reason for high load is not important in this context, whatever the reason is,  when load is higher than service speed, latencies will start to diverge from processing times.
+The reason for high load is not important in this context, whatever the reason is,  when load is higher than service speed, latencies will start to diverge from  their respective processing times.

 Now we can formalize the problem: